Shek Kong Airfield

-The Shek Kong Airfield (石崗機場, ICAO: VHSK, formerly RAF Sek Kong) is the sole airbase of the People's Liberation Army Air Force in the Hong Kong SAR, falling under the Southern Theater Command Air Force, and is located in Shek Kong, New Territories.
+Shek Kong Airfield (石崗機場, ICAO: VHSK, formerly RAF Sek Kong) is the sole airbase of the People's Liberation Army Air Force in Hong Kong, located in Shek Kong, New Territories.
+It falls under the Southern Theater Command Air Force and houses air force units of People's Liberation Army Hong Kong Garrison (PLAHKG).
+It was previously open for restricted civilian use during weekends.

-The base currently houses air force units of People's Liberation Army Hong Kong Garrison (PLAHKG), as well as previously being open for restricted civilian use during weekends.
+Prior the handover of Hong Kong, the airfield was used by the British Forces Overseas Hong Kong and known as RAF Sek Kong.